goodygh/mailcow-dockerized/README.md

 !!
 THIS WILL OVERWRITE YOUR MAILCOW DATABASE !!

 The demo.sql contains about 1000 Demo Domains, Mailboxes and about 3000 Aliases.
+Wait until the backend is up and running.

 ```shell
 source .env